 Director of Delivery & Development

-Simon joined the Ramblers in 2008 and the senior management team in 2010.
-He oversees the Ramblers work to promote walking, which includes support for Ramblers volunteers and Walking for Health in England.
-Before joining the Ramblers in 2008, Simon worked for Living Streets and prior to that was a local co-ordinator for Walking for Health.
-Favourite places to walk include Dartmoor near where he was raised, the Chilterns where he now calls home, and the Lake District where he also fell races.
-Having never owned a car, Simon also makes a habit of walking short trips whenever possible.
+Simon joined the senior management team in 2010.
+He oversees the Ramblers work to help more people go walking more often.
+This includes responsibility for Ramblers volunteers who lead walks, who develop and check walking routes and who make practical improvements to the path network.
+Simon has strategic responsibility for Walking for Health in England and for volunteering across the Ramblers - ensuring that all volunteers have a quality experience and enjoy their volunteering.
+Before starting at the Ramblers Simon worked for Living Streets and prior to that was a local scheme coordinator for Walking for Health.
+Favourite places to walk include Dartmoor near where he grew up, the Chilterns where he now calls home and the Lake District where he also fell races.

 Director of Services